leesei/docker-nginx-cors/README.md

 A script for starting Docker's [`nginx:alpine`](https://github.com/nginxinc/docker-nginx/tree/master/mainline/alpine) image with CORS, and optionally HTTPS, on arbitrary folder and arbitrary port.

+This is a script that load config files in the current directory rather than a Docker image.
+This allows for multiple instances of `docker-nginx-cors` running simultaneously with different configs.

 ## Install

 ```sh